No. 1 Alabama blanks No. 3 LSU, claims fourth SEC West crown in five years

 The good news for No. 3 LSU: its defense defended No. 1 Alabama as well as can be expected.
 The Tigers held Alabama scoreless on their opening drive for the first time all season, snatched Tua Tagovailoa‘s first interception of the season and forced him to play in the fourth quarter for the first time since last season’s national championship game.

-The bad news: it didn’t come close t mattering.
+The bad news: it didn’t come close to mattering.
 Alabama’s defense swallowed LSU’s offense and cruised to a 29-0 win over the Tigers in Baton Rouge.

 Playing without star linebacker Devin White for the first half, LSU hung tough for the first 28 minutes, trailing just 9-0 when Todd Harris, Jr., snared an interception of Tagovailoa at his own 4-yard line.
 But, after a 4-yard run on first down (LSU’s longest of the first half), LSU elected to pass on 2nd-and-6 from their own 8, and Anfernee Jennings planted LSU quarterback Joe Burrow at his own 1.
 After a punt, Alabama took over at its own 46 with 1:29 to go, and needed less than half of that.